Megale/gm-back-to-top/README.md

 # gm-back-to-top
 Angular/Angular Material "Back to Top Button" that magically appears on your page when you scroll down.
+If you already make use of angular and angular material, this is the component for you.

 ![back-to-top](https://cloud.githubusercontent.com/assets/2500619/25964032/e31a19fc-3659-11e7-9038-63c2ef0d651d.PNG)